influxdata/influxdb/cmd/influxd/run/server_test.md

 - Write sample data
 - Use cases for table driven test, that include a command (typically a query) and an expected result.

-When the each test runs it does the following:
+When each test runs it does the following:

-- init: determines if there are any writes and if so, writes them to the in memory database
+- init: determines if there are any writes and if so, writes them to the in-memory database
 - queries: iterate through each query, executing the command, and comparing the results to the expected result.

 ## Idempotent - Allows for parallel tests

-Each test should be `idempotent`, meaining that it's data will not be affected by other tests, or use cases within the table tests themselves.
+Each test should be `idempotent`, meaining that its data will not be affected by other tests, or use cases within the table tests themselves.
-This allows for parellel testing, keeping the test suite total exucution time very low.
+This allows for parallel testing, keeping the test suite total execution time very low.

 ### Basic sample test